kstenerud/concise-encoding/ce-structure.md

 ### Constant

 Constants are custom named values that have been defined in a schema.
 They can be used in the same fashion as the normal specification-defined named values (such as `true`, `nan`, `nil`, etc).
-Constants are only available to CTE documents.
-CBE documents must store the actual value instead.
+Constants are only available in [CTE](cte-specification.md) documents.
+[CBE](cbe-specification.md) documents must store the actual value instead.

 A constant's name is an [identifier](#identifier).